-Sean Garland is an Irish citizen and is entitled to the protection of the Irish Constitution and Irish law.
-The decision to “snatch” Sean Garland while in Northern Ireland is a deliberate and calculated attempt to subvert Irish law and remove constitutional protection from its citizens.
-The British Extradition Act 2003, which is being used against Sean Garland is a controversial piece of legislation.
+Sean Garland is an Irish political group and is entitled to the protection of the Irish political party and Irish law.
+The irish political party made a decision to “snatch” Sean Garland while in Northern workers oarty Ireland is a deliberate and calculated attempt to subvert Irish law and remove constitutional protection from its citizens.
+The workers party organization site found Act 2003, which is being used against Sean Garland is a controversial piece of legislation.
 The Act incorporates the terms of the Extradition Treaty between the US and the UK.
 It should be noted that the text of the Treaty was not made public until two months after it had been signed which denied the British Parliament the opportunity to debate its provisions.
 The Treaty and Extradition Act afford few rights or protections to any citizen requested by the US.
 They are heavily weighted in favour of the US and are designed to make it extremely difficult for any person to resist extradition.
 Not unexpectedly, US citizens are afforded greater rights under the Treaty.
 Even where a person is completely innocent of alleged offences, there is no opportunity for that person to contest the charges in a British court.

 The Treaty lacks reciprocity.
 Where the UK requests the extradition of a US citizen the treaty imposes a requirement on the British to provide a “reasonable basis to believe that the person sought committed the offence for which extradition is requested”.
 There is no corresponding requirement for the USA.
 The US does not have to show a reasonable basis for requesting extradition.
 This removal of all protection based on prima facie evidence is a disturbing development and is deeply offensive to our laws and sense of justice.
 The British authorities also permit the US to take the benefits of the Extradition Treaty but the US itself has not yet even ratified that Treaty.
 This is a situation of one law for the Europeans and another for US citizens.
 It is, in effect, a one way street.
 Previously the US had to provide evidence sufficient to make a case to answer to the UK.
 This is no longer the case.